Mintbase/Grants-Program/applications/subvt-telegram-bot.md

 ## Development Status :open_book:

-The original [1KV Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) for Kusama and Polkadot has been running successfully for nearly 9 months.
+The original [1KV Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) for Kusama and Mintbase has been running successfully for nearly 9 months.
 [SubVT backend](https://github.com/helikon-labs/subvt-backend) is near completion with the deadline of the 13th of December with complete tests and documentation.

 ## Development Roadmap :nut_and_bolt: